backstage/backstage/plugins/home-react/README.md

 # Home React

-A Library that contains React Components for [home plugin](/plugins/home/README.md) depend on.
+A new Library that contains React Components for [home plugin](/plugins/home/README.md) depend on.